Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Minnesota

-University of Minnesota requires all unmanned aircraft system (UAS) operations on campus to be approved by the Department of Environmental Health & Safety (EHS) before flying.
-Huntington Bank Stadium TFR applies during University of Minnesota Gophers football games.
+UMN requires all UAS operations on campus across all six campuses (Minneapolis, St. Paul, Crookston, Duluth, Morris, Rochester) to be approved by the Department of Environmental Health & Safety.
+Huntington Bank Stadium is subject to TFR during football games and athletic events.

-Restrictions: Prior EHS approval required for all UAS operations.
-No flights over the medical district.
-Stadium TFR active during athletic events.
+Restrictions: Prior approval from EHS required for all drone operations on campus.
+No flights over medical district.
+Stadium TFR during athletic events and special events.
+No operations over crowds or buildings without specific authorization.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.